-Members seeking to form the West Placer Groundwater Sustainability Agency include cities of Roseville and Lincoln, Placer County Water Agency, and Placer County.
-California American Water Company has expressed interest in participating.
+The West Placer Groundwater Sustainability Agency includes the cities of Roseville and Lincoln, Placer County Water Agency, and Placer County.

-California American Water and similar companies that provide water utility service are recognized in SGMA as special entities that are regulated by the California Public Utilities Commission (CPUC).
+California American Water, and similar companies that provide water utility service, is recognized in SGMA as special entity that is regulated by the California Public Utilities Commission (CPUC), but it is not an official member of the West Placer GSA.
 CPUC–regulated water utilities have an important imperative to manage and sustain water supplies on behalf of their customers.
 SGMA encourages CPUC-regulated utilities to participate in the management of groundwater basins in their service areas and to share their technical, financial and managerial expertise.
 Prior to SGMA, CPUC-regulated utilities were regularly parties to the adjudication of groundwater basins and serve on the managing watermaster boards.
-In Placer County, California American Water was involved in the development of the Western Placer Groundwater Management Plan in 2007.

-Forming a GSA and then developing and implementing a groundwater sustainability plan (GSP) will require both start-up and ongoing costs.
-The West Placer agencies will utilize staff from each agency to perform initial activities and will take advantage of grants and other funding opportunities, such as Proposition 1 bond funds, to help create and implement a GSP.
-To date, the agencies have already acquired technical consultant services to help with the formation of the GSA and GSP development, and public participation and outreach technical assistance through a program offered by the California Department of Water Resources (DWR).
+Forming the GSA required start-up costs, and developing and implementing a groundwater sustainability plan (GSP) will require ongoing funding.
+The West Placer agencies utilized staff from each agency to perform initial activities and will take advantage of grants and other funding opportunities, such as Proposition 1 bond funds, to help create and implement a GSP.
+The agencies have already acquired technical consultant services to help with the formation of the GSA and GSP development, and public participation and outreach technical assistance through a program offered by the California Department of Water Resources (DWR).

-As part of the GSA formation, the agencies will also determine how to share costs for developing and implementing the GSP.
+The agencies also share costs for developing and implementing the GSP.